Instamrkt/slate/source/includes/_websocket_api_calls_game_sources.md

 Parameter | Default | Description
 --------- | ------- | -----------
 source_id | null | The new server-assigned source id with which you, as a game provider, will be identified.
+Necessary for making all game source-related calls.